microsoft/griffel/packages/babel-preset/README.md

 ## Transforms

-This preset is designed to perform build time transforms for `@griffel/react`, it supports both ES modules and CommonJS thus can be used in post-processing after TypeScript, for example.
+This preset is designed to perform build time transforms for `@griffel/react`, it supports both ES modules and CommonJS, thus can be used in post-processing after TypeScript, for example.

 Transforms applied by this preset allow stripping runtime part of `makeStyles()` and improve performance.